 What if it is you who got laid off by your client?

 I suppose reality hits you with unimaginable force after the initial shock wears off.

-Although hoping for the best is better than wallowing in self-pity, it is not good enough.
-Turning this unfortunate situation around is indeed in your hands.
+Hoping for the best is better than wallowing in self-pity, but it is not good enough.
+Of course, you can turn this unfortunate situation into an opportunity.
 All you need to do is change the way you think and do things.
-Later, you will realize that getting laid off is a blessing in disguise.
+Later, you will realize that losing your online freelance job is a blessing in disguise.

 Which one are you?

 - You feel frustrated after going through hundreds of job postings without getting hired.
 Some writing gigs are doable, but the client either wants you as a slave or opted to hire someone else.
 Already feeling anxious, were you on the verge of giving up?
 The resentment builds up after every rejection.
 Did you find yourself spending more time on Facebook bitching about everything?